BryceMehring/TJ-Wriggle-solver/README.md

  * The fist command line arguemnt must be set to a puzzle file which will be solved.
  * To output the solution to a file, one must redirect it.
  * Example usage: ./tjw puzzle.txt > out.txt
+ * Optional Usage: the 2nd argument into the program specifies the algorithm used.
+ * 0 - Iterative deepening depth-first tree search (default)
+ * 1 - Breadth-first tree search